porvah/Connectify/README.md

 5 - **Messages queued on the server** if the receiver is offline.
 The server delivers these queued messages once the receiver reconnects.

+6 - Send **Notifications** to users when they are not active in the chat or when the application is running in the background

-6 - **Replying to messages** enhances communication, allowing for more engaging and interactive conversations.
+7 - **Replying to messages** enhances communication, allowing for more engaging and interactive conversations.

-7 - **Starred messages** allow users to highlight and prioritize specific messages for easy access.
+8 - **Starred messages** allow users to highlight and prioritize specific messages for easy access.

-8 - Users can upload **profile photos** to personalize their accounts and enhance their presence within the app.
+9 - Users can upload **profile photos** to personalize their accounts and enhance their presence within the app.

-9 - **Search feature** for messages enables easy access and retrieval of specific conversations.
+10 - **Search feature** for messages enables easy access and retrieval of specific conversations.

-10 - **Pagination for loading chats**, along with **auto-scrolling to the bottom**, boosts efficiency and enhances the overall user experience.
+11 - **Pagination for loading chats**, along with **auto-scrolling to the bottom**, boosts efficiency and enhances the overall user experience.

-11 - Chats are sorted on the home page based on the **most recent message**, ensuring users can easily find their latest conversations.
+12 - Chats are sorted on the home page based on the **most recent message**, ensuring users can easily find their latest conversations.

-12 - A **mode switch** feature allows users to toggle between light and dark themes, providing a customizable and comfortable viewing experience based on their preferences.
+13 - A **mode switch** feature allows users to toggle between light and dark themes, providing a customizable and comfortable viewing experience based on their preferences.

-13 - **Favorite contacts** enable users to prioritize specific individuals for quicker access and enhanced communication.
+14 - **Favorite contacts** enable users to prioritize specific individuals for quicker access and enhanced communication.

-14 - **Delete chats** to optimize storage efficiency by removing unimportant conversations.
+15 - **Delete chats** to optimize storage efficiency by removing unimportant conversations.

-15 - **Message delivered and seen indicators** enhance communication by providing users with visibility on whether their messages have been read.
+16 - **Message delivered and seen indicators** enhance communication by providing users with visibility on whether their messages have been read.

+17 - Show the count of **message alerts** on the home screen to provide users with a quick overview of their unread messages.

-16 - **Delete Account** option allows users to remove their account and all associated data.
+18 - **Delete Account** option allows users to remove their account and all associated data.

-17 - **Logout**
+19 - **Logout**

 #### Screen shots